One Battle After Another Easter Eggs And Hidden Details You Probably Missed

 Sixteen years later, Bob and Willa live in Baktan Cross, a sanctuary city that doubles as a stoner Xanadu and a surveillance labyrinth.
 On first viewing, the details of that town can feel like background texture.
 On a rewatch, they spell out how little Bob has actually escaped.
 The same state that hid him now tracks him, and the same radical history that he tried to bury reappears every time someone uses his old revolutionary nickname.
 Wikipedia+1

-The Christmas Adventurers’ Club Is a Location Gag With Teeth
+The Christmas Adventurersโ€™ Club Location Is a Political Joke

 The Christmas Adventurers, the secretive far right billionaire cabal that recruits Lockjaw, might look like a familiar movie trope.
 They sip cocktails, collect racist art and discuss policy like they are ordering dessert.
 The hidden itch comes from where their headquarters is.